SOMOSPIE: A modular SOil MOisture SPatial Inference Engine based on data driven decisions: Introduction

 \section{Introduction}

 Soil moisture is a critical variable that links climate dynamics with water and food security.
-It regulates land-atmosphere interactions (e.g., via evapotranspiration - the loss of water from evaporation and plant transpiration to the atmosphere), and it is directly linked with plant productivity and to plant survival \cite{Koster2004}.
+It regulates land-atmosphere interactions (e.g., via evapotranspiration--the loss of water from evaporation and plant transpiration to the atmosphere), and it is directly linked with plant productivity and plant survival \cite{Koster2004}.
 Information on soil moisture is important to design appropriate irrigation strategies to increase crop yield, and long-term soil moisture coupled with climate information provides insights into trends and potential agricultural thresholds and risks \cite{Denmead1962, Bauch2016, Phillips2014}.
 Thus, information on soil moisture is needed to assess the implications of environmental variability and consequently is a key factor to inform and enable precision agriculture.
 Currently, large areas of western states of the conterminous United States (CONUS) are experiencing an exceptional drought, and most information on water limitation has been derived from changes in precipitation patterns \cite{Griffen2014}.
+This is just one example of where soil moisture information can contribute to situations of critical importance.